zixinwang100/FNO_GPR_Subsurface_Sensing/README.md

 The study investigates the following data-driven approaches:

 - **1D CNN:** A one-dimensional convolutional neural network used as a supervised baseline.
-The model is trained using labeled synthetic GPR data and evaluated on experimental measurements.

 - **DANN:** A domain adversarial neural network used as an unsupervised domain-adaptation baseline.
-DANN uses labeled synthetic source-domain data together with unlabeled real target-domain data to learn domain-invariant representations.

 - **MiTSformer:** A Transformer-based time-series regression baseline.
-MiTSformer is trained exclusively on synthetic GPR data and subsequently evaluated on experimental measurements under the same zero-shot evaluation setting used for the FNO.

 - **FNO:** The proposed Fourier Neural Operator model.
-The FNO is trained exclusively on synthetic GPR data and directly applied to real-world GPR measurements without using real-world data during model training.
-Spectral convolution and Fourier-mode truncation enable the model to capture global wave interactions while facilitating resolution- and domain-invariant generalization.

-## Fourier Neural Operator

-The FNO learns mappings between functions using spectral convolution in the Fourier domain.
-The input GPR waveform is treated as a discretized realization of an underlying continuous function.

-The model transforms the signal into the Fourier domain using the fast Fourier transform (FFT), applies learnable transformations to a truncated set of Fourier modes, and then transforms the representation back to the original domain using the inverse fast Fourier transform (IFFT).

-By retaining the dominant Fourier modes, the FNO emphasizes low-frequency spectral information associated with global wave behavior while reducing sensitivity to high-frequency discrepancies caused by measurement noise, discretization differences, and modeling uncertainties.

-This formulation also allows the learned operator to be evaluated on temporal discretizations different from those used during training.

 ## Synthetic Data Generation